The Rule of Four: Plot summary

 The book is set on the Princeton campus during Easter weekend in 1999.
 The story involves four Princeton seniors, both friends and roommates, getting ready for graduation: Tom, Paul, Charlie and Gil.
 Tom and Paul are trying to solve the mystery contained within an extremely rare, and mysterious book, the Hypnerotomachia Poliphili, which was an incunabulum published in 1499 in Venice, Italy; it is a complex allegorical work written in a modified Italian language frequently interspersed with material from other languages as well as its anonymous author's own made-up words.

 Tom, the narrator, is the son of a professor who had dedicated his life to the Hypnerotomachia Poliphili.
 Throughout the novel, he struggles between being fascinated by the book and trying to pull away from the obsession that drew a rift between his father and his mother and is now causing discord between him and his girlfriend, Katie Marchand.
 Paul Harris is a young scholar who is writing his senior thesis on the Hypnerotomachia Poliphili and has spent all four of his undergraduate years studying the book and is on the edge of solving the book's mystery.
-His thesis advisors, Richard Curry and Vincent Taft, were friends and later rivals of Tom's father; Taft and Corelli found, stole, and concealed documents that provided clues to decode the mysterious book.
+His thesis advisors, Richard Curry and Vincent Taft, were friends and later rivals of Tom's father; Taft and Curry found, stole, and concealed documents that provided clues to decode the mysterious book.